 - Users must be privileged to perform the relevant operations within the database (data access control).
 They have to have been assigned the relevant privilege for each operation they would like to carry out.
-Access protection in SQL through privilege assignment is described in section "Access protection based on privileges in SQL" on page 176.
+Access protection in SQL through privilege assignment is described in section "Access protection based on privileges in SQL".
 The section begins by describing features of access protection under SQL, such as special privileges and table privileges.
-It also covers aspects of assigning and revoking privileges that require special attention. - In section "Access protection in connection with views" on page 191 you will find a description of how views can enhance access protection under SQL. - Data access control can also be implemented for CALL DML tables using the SEPA utility routine, see section "Password protection with SEPA for CALL DML tables" on page 192. - The section "Data access control by means of data enryption" on page 193 describes how sensitive data can be protected by means of encryption.
+It also covers aspects of assigning and revoking privileges that require special attention. - In section "Access protection in connection with views" you will find a description of how views can enhance access protection under SQL. - Data access control can also be implemented for CALL DML tables using the SEPA utility routine, see section "Password protection with SEPA for CALL DML tables". - The section "Data access control by means of data enryption" describes how sensitive data can be protected by means of encryption.
 This data is also protected in accordance with the security criterion "reprocessing".
-Using different keys also enables data from different security areas (e.g. credit card numbers and medical data) to be encrypted differently. - The section "Protection of person-related data by means of anonymization" on page 196 describes how sensitive data is anonymized with SESAM/SQL. - The section "Logging security-relevant events with SAT" on page 198 describes the logging component of SESAM/SQL. - The SESCOSP and SEDI70 utility routines (see the "Database Operation" manual) log database accesses and create logs for auditing the SESAM/SQL system.
+Using different keys also enables data from different security areas (e.g. credit card numbers and medical data) to be encrypted differently.

+- The section "Protection of person-related data by means of anonymization" describes how sensitive data is anonymized with SESAM/SQL. - The section "Logging security-relevant events with SAT" describes the logging component of SESAM/SQL. - The SESCOSP and SEDI70 utility routines (see the "Database Operation" manual) log database accesses and create logs for auditing the SESAM/SQL system.